chuhan-ouyang/data-structures-algo/README.md

 str.replace(9, 5, str2); // "n test" replaced with "n example"
 ```
 * s.find(subStr, startPos) return the first position of the subStr found at or after startPos
+  * find return an integer value (not an iterator)
+  * technically a size_t but you can write it as the integer type
 ```cpp
 string str("Needles inside Needles");
 auto found = str.find("Needles");